-The Human Rights Tribunal of Ontario is a quasi-judicial body that exists to resolve discrimination claims filed under the Ontario Human Rights Code on such matters as employment, housing and services.
-The Codeprovides protection from discrimination on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, disability, age, marital status, family status, being a recipient of public assistance and record of offences.
+The Human Rights Tribunal of Ontario aims to resolve discrimination claims filed under the Ontario Human Rights Code on matters such as employment, housing and services.
+The Code provides protection from discrimination on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, disability, age, marital status, family status, being a recipient of public assistance and record of offences.

-In a housing context, sections 2 (1), 11 (1) (a) and 17 (1) and (2) of the Human Rights Code, which deal with disability and accommodation, are of interest concerning smoking and no-smoking policies:
+In a housing context, sections 2 (1), 11 (1) (a) and 17 (1) and (2) of the Human Rights Codedeal with disability and accommodation and are of interest concerning smoking and no-smoking policies.

 Section 6.1 deals with smoking, and concludes by stating:

-We are aware of just one SHS case filed in Ontario, although in British Columbia we know of a good handful of cases where tenants and strata (condo) owners have filed human rights applications against social housing providers or strata corporations for failure to eliminate second-hand smoke or to provide smoke-free housing.
-A Canadian precedent was set in May 2012 when a couple from Langley, BC who had owned a strata was awarded $8,000 for their involuntary exposure to SHS from their neighbour’s balcony.
+We are aware of second-hand smoke cases filed in Ontario and many in British Columbia where tenants and strata (condo) owners have filed human rights applications against social housing providers or strata corporations for failure to get rid of second-hand smoke or provide smoke-free housing.
+For the first time, in May 2012 a couple from Langley, BC who owned a strata was awarded $8,000 for their involuntary exposure to second-hand smoke from their neighbour’s balcony.
 Read the story here.